 The symmetric cryptographic library SCL - in both versions - offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
-In addition the SCL in version vo2.04.002 implements computation of a CMAC using AES and 3DES algorithms.
+In addition the SCL implements computation of a CMAC using AES and 3DES algorithms.